Joinsclee/SaaSTuCasaEnSubasta/replit.md

 ## Overview

 Tu Casa en Subasta is a comprehensive web application for property auctions targeting Spanish-speaking users.
-The platform allows users to discover properties at auction with discounts up to 70%, featuring advanced filtering, investment analysis, and user management capabilities.
+The platform allows users to discover properties at auction with discounts up to 90%, featuring advanced filtering, investment analysis, and user management capabilities.
+The platform now features a professional landing page as the main entry point, showcasing Kevin as the expert property evaluator.

 ## User Preferences